jkk/formative/README.md

                           value are passed as arguments to the handler.
 The handler can return whatever value is appropriate (e.g., a String or a File).
+      :compound     - Multiple fields displayed and parsed as one field.
+Special
+                      keys:
+                        :separator - string or Hiccup data; defaults to a space :combiner - a function which takes a collection of the rendered fields and returns Hiccup data
+                                    that represents the combined field; by
+                                    default, fields are combined by interposing
+                                    the separator
       :submit       - Submit button.
 Included by default, but can be added explicitly if you prefer.
 Unlike with a default submit button, its value will be parsed.